hashicorp/consul/website/source/api/query.html.md

   - `Service` `(string: <required>)` - Specifies the name of the service to query.

-  - `Failover` contains two fields, both of which are optional, and determine what happens if no healthy nodes are available in the local datacenter when the query is executed.
+  - `Failover` contains three fields, all of which are optional, and determine what happens if no healthy nodes are available in the local datacenter when the query is executed.
 It allows the use of nodes in other datacenters with very little configuration.

+      - `SkipLocalDatacenter` `(bool)` - Specifies that the query should not be executed on the local nodes and forwarded to the remote datacenters directly.

       - `NearestN` `(int: 0)` - Specifies that the query will be forwarded to up to `NearestN` other datacenters based on their estimated network round